reidransom/encloader/README.md

-# encloader-desktop
+# encloader

 ## Description

-encloader-desktop is a droplet for the Handbrake video encoder which retreives encoding settings from a central server each time it is invoked.
+encloader is a droplet for the Handbrake video encoder which retreives encoding settings from a central server each time it is invoked.
 This allows for a team of video encoders (editors perhaps) to easily share the same settings.